PACCAR (NASDAQ:PCAR) CEO R Preston Feight Sells 9,258 Shares

 PACCAR Cuts Dividend

-The firm also recently declared a quarterly dividend, which will be paid on Wednesday, March 4th.
-Stockholders of record on Wednesday, February 11th will be paid a dividend of $0.33 per share.
+The business also recently announced a quarterly dividend, which will be paid on Wednesday, March 4th.
+Investors of record on Wednesday, February 11th will be given a $0.33 dividend.
 The ex-dividend date of this dividend is Wednesday, February 11th.
 This represents a $1.32 annualized dividend and a dividend yield of 1.0%.
-PACCAR’s dividend payout ratio (DPR) is presently 29.27%.
+PACCAR’s dividend payout ratio (DPR) is currently 29.27%.

-A number of brokerages have commented on PCAR.
-Sanford C. Bernstein set a $138.00 price target on shares of PACCAR and gave the company an “outperform” rating in a research report on Wednesday, January 28th.
-Weiss Ratings downgraded shares of PACCAR from a “buy (b-)” rating to a “hold (c+)” rating in a report on Saturday, October 25th.
-Wells Fargo & Company set a $119.00 target price on PACCAR and gave the company an “equal weight” rating in a report on Friday, January 23rd.
-Wall Street Zen raised shares of PACCAR from a “sell” rating to a “hold” rating in a research report on Saturday.
-Finally, Raymond James Financial reiterated a “market perform” rating on shares of PACCAR in a report on Tuesday, October 21st.
-One research analyst has rated the stock with a Strong Buy rating, five have assigned a Buy rating and eleven have given a Hold rating to the company.
-According to MarketBeat.com, the company currently has an average rating of “Hold” and a consensus price target of $116.50.
+A number of equities analysts have weighed in on PCAR shares.
+Jefferies Financial Group reaffirmed a “hold” rating and set a $90.00 price target on shares of PACCAR in a research note on Tuesday, October 21st.
+Wall Street Zen raised PACCAR from a “sell” rating to a “hold” rating in a research report on Saturday, January 31st.
+Truist Financial upped their price target on PACCAR from $108.00 to $120.00 and gave the stock a “hold” rating in a research note on Wednesday, January 28th.
+UBS Group set a $103.00 price objective on PACCAR and gave the company a “neutral” rating in a research note on Wednesday, October 22nd.
+Finally, Citigroup raised their price target on shares of PACCAR from $120.00 to $125.00 and gave the company a “neutral” rating in a report on Thursday, January 29th.
+One analyst has rated the stock with a Strong Buy rating, five have issued a Buy rating and eleven have issued a Hold rating to the company.
+According to MarketBeat, PACCAR currently has an average rating of “Hold” and a consensus target price of $116.50.

 Institutional Investors Weigh In On PACCAR

-A number of hedge funds and other institutional investors have recently bought and sold shares of PCAR.
-Brighton Jones LLC lifted its holdings in PACCAR by 0.3% during the 4th quarter.
-Brighton Jones LLC now owns 89,001 shares of the company’s stock worth $9,258,000 after purchasing an additional 290 shares in the last quarter.
-Focus Partners Wealth raised its stake in PACCAR by 15.4% in the first quarter.
-Focus Partners Wealth now owns 13,604 shares of the company’s stock valued at $1,324,000 after purchasing an additional 1,812 shares in the last quarter.
-Ameritas Advisory Services LLC purchased a new stake in shares of PACCAR during the 2nd quarter valued at $71,000.
-KLP Kapitalforvaltning AS raised its position in PACCAR by 6.4% during the second quarter.
-KLP Kapitalforvaltning AS now owns 328,236 shares of the company’s stock valued at $31,202,000 after purchasing an additional 19,600 shares in the last quarter.
-Finally, Bellevue Asset Management LLC raised its holdings in shares of PACCAR by 10.2% during the 2nd quarter.
-Bellevue Asset Management LLC now owns 3,478 shares of the company’s stock valued at $331,000 after buying an additional 322 shares in the last quarter.
-Institutional investors own 64.90% of the company’s stock.
+Hedge funds and other institutional investors have recently bought and sold shares of the business.
+Jackson Square Capital LLC increased its stake in shares of PACCAR by 3.5% in the fourth quarter.
+Jackson Square Capital LLC now owns 2,650 shares of the company’s stock worth $290,000 after buying an additional 90 shares during the last quarter.
+Lakeside Advisors INC. boosted its stake in PACCAR by 0.3% during the 4th quarter.
+Lakeside Advisors INC. now owns 34,053 shares of the company’s stock valued at $3,729,000 after acquiring an additional 92 shares during the last quarter.
+Hazlett Burt & Watson Inc. grew its holdings in PACCAR by 53.8% during the 2nd quarter.
+Hazlett Burt & Watson Inc. now owns 286 shares of the company’s stock worth $28,000 after acquiring an additional 100 shares in the last quarter.
+D.B.
+Root & Company LLC increased its position in shares of PACCAR by 3.8% in the 4th quarter.
+D.B.
+Root & Company LLC now owns 2,720 shares of the company’s stock worth $298,000 after purchasing an additional 100 shares during the last quarter.
+Finally, Fidelis Capital Partners LLC increased its position in shares of PACCAR by 2.9% in the 2nd quarter.
+Fidelis Capital Partners LLC now owns 3,759 shares of the company’s stock worth $366,000 after purchasing an additional 105 shares during the last quarter.
+64.90% of the stock is currently owned by hedge funds and other institutional investors.

 About PACCAR